 Regardless of the successful demonstration of the SpinFET, the conductance modulations were only resolved at temperatures far below 300K.
-The spin switch [19] discussed above was demonstrated to work at temperatures below 200K and requires additional cooling, which modern microelectronics working at room temperature is striving to avoid.
 Recently, the first successful demonstration of a silicon spin metal-oxide-semiconductor field-effect transistor (SpinMOSFET) at room temperature [19] was presented.
 In silicon the strength of the Rashba SOI is much smaller compared to that in III-V semiconductors.
 Therefore, the SOI cannot be used for spin manipulation.
-Thus, the current modulation in the SpinMOSFET is achieved by altering the relative magnetization between the ferromagnetic source and drain.
+Thus, the current modulation in the SpinMOSFET is only achieved by altering the relative magnetization between the ferromagnetic source and drain.
 This way, a high difference between the on-currents in parallel and anti-parallel source/drain configuration was demonstrated.
-However, the relative ratio of the currents, a characteristic similar to the tunnel magnetoresistance

-(TMR) ratio, is still several orders of magnitude lower [19] than the TMR in MTJs.
+However, the relative ratio of the currents, a characteristic similar to the tunnel magnetoresistance (TMR) ratio, is still several orders of magnitude lower [19] than the TMR in MTJs.